mertbasaryildirim/mertbasaryildirim/README.md

-A computer enthusiast interested in Financial Mathematics and Artificial Intelligence
+I am a computer engineer with a strong interest in Financial Mathematics and Artificial Intelligence.

+> "Hayatta en hakiki mürşit ilimdir, fendir." – Mustafa Kemal Atatürk